0xZakk/country-list/README.md

 - Pass in the name of the country as a prop.
 Render the entire list of countries, each in their own component.

+_NOTE:_ you might also choose to have a `CountryList` Container component in addition to the `Country` Presentational component.

-### We do: Part 3: Clickify it
+### Part 3: Clickify it (We do)

 Add an event listener so that when a country is clicked, it makes another request to search for the country by name.
 Using the response, display the capital, currency code, and the name of the first language below the country name.

 Yes, we could just pass the entire object down as a prop and use it directly.
 But let's pretend that we can't!
 Fun.

 For this part we'll use the search by name api endpoint: